Helping to make the Port a better place to live, work and visit.

 Scottish Land Fund Application

 We’re lucky as the Port is one of only six villages across Scotland which the Scottish Land Fund have supported in this way.
-It will be great to see some public investment in the infrastructure of the village, investment which has the potential to act as a springboard for other improvements people have said they want to see.
+We believe that we are the first community owned pub and a Scottish island.

 The results of our previous community survey are available below.